punky-lab/punky-tma/README.md

 - `lint`.
 Runs [eslint](https://eslint.org/) to ensure the code quality meets the required standards.

-To run a script, use the `pnpm run` command:
+To run a script, use the `yarn run` command:

 ```Bash
 yarn run {script}